Wednesday, February 8, 2023

 Summer Korean Festival (July–August)

-Summer season is hot and humidity in South Korea, but festive celebrations continue.
+Despite the hot and humid summer season in South Korea, festive celebrations continue.

 Boryeong Mud Festival